Posted by Dr. Armen Nikogosian on Feb 22, 2019 1:32:35 PM

 Cognitive issues, such as brain fog, mental confusion, memory loss, and difficulty concentrating

-Causes of leaky gut syndrome can include genetics, a Western diet that’s high in lectins, gluten, and carbohydrates, excessive daily stress, certain microbes, and environmental toxins.
+Causes of poor gut health can include genetics, a Western diet that’s high in lectins, gluten, and carbohydrates, excessive daily stress, certain microbes, and environmental toxins.

-Glutamine works as a healing agent to the gut by providing fuel to enterocytes, the absorptive cells that line the intestinal wall.
-Enterocytes have a high turnover rate, constantly replenishing themselves.
-When there’s an upset in the production or action of these cells, a leaky gut can result.
-Although glutamine is naturally stored in the muscle, a chronic inflammatory disease can tax these supplies, which is where L-glutamine supplementation comes in.
-Glutamine helps feed the enterocytes so they can perform their proper function to protect the walls of the gastrointestinal tract.
+Glutamine works as a supportive agent to the gut by providing fuel to enterocytes, the absorptive cells that line the intestinal wall.* Enterocytes have a high turnover rate, constantly replenishing themselves.
+When there’s an upset in the production or action of these cells, an unhealthy gut can result.
+Although glutamine is naturally stored in the muscle, certain conditions can tax these supplies, which is where L-glutamine supplementation comes in.
+Glutamine helps feed the enterocytes so they can perform their proper function to protect the walls of the gastrointestinal tract.*

 Glutamine has excellent absorption in the gut—about 90%, which is outstanding for supplement absorption.
 The average recommended daily glutamine dose is 10 to 20 grams; it is very well tolerated with no reported side effects.
-This makes glutamine a safe and efficacious tool in healing the leaky gut.
+This makes glutamine a beneficial tool in supporting a healthy gut.*

 Glutamine supplementation can be helpful in restoring gut health to some degree on its own, but for optimal gut health restoration it’s best used in conjunction with the 5 Rs.* The 5 Rs process removes the pathogens, repairs the lining, and resets the gut back to a healthy state:

-Remove: This involves removing the offending bug, allergen, or sensitivity triggering the leaky gut, such as Candida overgrowth, Clostridium overgrowth, parasites, virus, or dysbiotic imbalance.
+Remove: This involves removing the offending bug, intruder, or sensitivity triggering the unhealthy gut.

 Replace: Once the triggers are removed, factors that optimize digestive processes are introduced, such as fiber, vitamins, nutrients, enzymes, minerals, and amino acids like glutamine.*